awake-sh/recruitement-exercise/README.md

 - CSS Framework or preprocessors: Sass, bootstrap, tailwind
 - Docker based, codepen, heroku, whatever.

+!!!
+For submission, create a pull request on this repository !!!

+**For information/questions, contact us**
+- anthony.richir@proxistore.com
+- anthony.malcourant@proxistore.com

+## Evaluation

+- HTML/CSS
+- JavaScript
+- Creativity
+- Efficiency

+We'll review your codebase and ask you some question/improvement about what you produced.
+You'll be able to justify things you'd not time to finish of course.

 ## Campaign listing

 List all available campaigns.